Shrayas555/Predicting-heart-disease-using-machine-learning/README.md

-This is a project that uses machine learning techniques(RandomForestClassifier) to forecast the likelihood of heart disease in individuals, helping doctors identify risks early and improve patient care.
+"This project uses machine learning, particularly the RandomForestClassifier algorithm, to predict heart disease risk in individuals.
+It helps doctors identify risks early for better patient care."